+RESEARCH BULLETIN

+No. 240

+March 1986

+PROGRESS REPORT ON THE MARINE EXCAVATION AT RED BAY, LABRADOR A SUMMARY OF THE 1983 FIELD SEASON

+Willis Stevens Parks Canada

+Introduction

+Since 1978, Parks Canada's Marine Archaeology Unit has been carrying out the excavation of a shipwreck thought to be the San Juan, a Spanish Basque galleon documented to have sunk in Red Bay, Labrador, in 1565.
+The excavation is part of a multidisciplinary research project being undertaken in co-operation with Memorial University of Newfoundland.
+Under the direction of Dr. James Tuck, a team from the university's anthropology department is conducting the excavation of related shore station remains.

+The 1983 field season was the most ambitious to date.
+Its objectives encompassed a wide range of archaeological goals which included disassembly of the ship's port stern, starboard stern and starboard midship areas, as well as excavation below the hull.
+Other objectives involved above-hull excavation in the bow area and continuation of the faunal survey in Red Bay harbour.

+Structural Disassembly

-In 1983 approximately one-third of the uncovered integral hull was disassembled (Figure 1).
-Recovery began in the stern with the removal of the aft-most futtocks or frames, followed by ceiling planking, y-shaped floors, external planking, the stern knee and finally the ship's keel.
+In 1983 approximately one-third of the uncovered integral hull was disassembled (Fig. 1).
+Recovery began in the stern with the removal of the aftmost futtocks or frames, followed by ceiling planking, Y-shaped floors, external planking, the stern knee and finally the ship's heel.
 Most of these timbers were quite large and heavy and could only be freed safely with the aid of specially designed hydraulic jacks.
 The timbers were then brought to the surface using a large lifting crane.
-Once the stern disassembly was completed work began on the starboard disassembly.
-The basic approach was to begin at the upper extremities of the integral hull and work in towards the ship's center line.
-The third futtocks were the first timbers recovered, followed by, in sequence, the inner hull stringer, the spaces, spacer planks, waterway fragments and second futtocks.
+Once the stern disassembly was completed, work began on the starboard disassembly.
+The basic approach was to begin at the upper extremities of the integral hull and work in towards the ship's centre line.
+The third futtocks were the first timbers recovered, followed by, in sequence, the inner hull stringer, the spacers, spacer planks, waterway fragments and second futtocks.
 Removal of the associated external planks completed the disassembly.

+Excavations Below the hull

+These excavations resulted in the recovery of timbers and artifacts from the ship's upper works and of a small boat or chalupa that was probably used by the Basques for hunting whales.
+The excavations also provided the opportunity to completely record the stratigraphic profile of the bottom as it related to the ship's final deposition.